EthanDenny/old-personal-site/README.md

-# thedenny.space
+# ethandenny.github.io

 My personal website

-Designed in Figma, created with Astro
+Designed in Figma, created with Astro and TypeScript